rajington/windowsapp/README.md

 ## Usage

 Run the app.
 Then create your config file at `~/.windowsapp` and write some [JSCocoa](https://github.com/parmanoir/jscocoa/).
 Then reload the config file from the menu.
-(You may want to bind a hot key to [reload the app](#make-cmd-shift-r-reload-your-config-during-testing) during testing so you don't have to click the menu bar icon to do it.)
+(You may want to bind a hot key to reload the app (see the [basic config example](#basic-config)) during testing so you don't have to click the menu bar icon to do it.)

 The config file has access to [underscore.js](http://underscorejs.org/).